Mi pecado

-Mi pecado (international title: Burden of Guilt) is a Mexican telenovela that was produced by Televisa and aired on Canal de las Estrellas from Monday, June 15, 2009, through Friday, November 13, 2009.
-It stars Maite Perroni, Eugenio Siller, Francisco Gattorno, Daniela Castro, Sergio Goyri, Sabine Moussier, Jessica Coch, Altaír Jarabo, and Armando Araiza.
+Mi pecado (transl: My Sin; international title: Burden of Guilt) is a Mexican telenovela that was produced by Televisa and aired on Canal de las Estrellas from Monday, June 15, 2009, through Friday, November 13, 2009.

+It stars Sergio Goyri, Daniela Castro and Sabine Moussier, along with Maite Perroni and Eugenio Siller in the lead roles.

 Plot

-Paulino Córdoba, Gabino Roura, Rodolfo Huerta, and Matías Quiroga have been friends since their childhood.
-As adults, their priorities change and a sin threatens to destroy their friendship.
+Paulino Córdoba, Gabino Roura, Rodolfo Huerta, and Matías Quiroga have been friends since childhood, but as adults, their priorities changed, and a sin threatens to destroy their friendship.

-Paulino is the owner of the hacienda El Milagro, which produces and distributes apples, and is married to Rosario, with whom he has two children, Lucrecia and César.
-Rosario has always shown preference for her son and openly rejects her daughter.
-Rosario's servant, Delfina (Magda Karina), essentially raises Lucrecia alongside her own son, Manuel, and they become like siblings.
-Lucrecia's best friend is Julián Huerta; they both share the same likes and eventually, as the years pass, come to also share a great love.
+Paulino owns the "El Milagro" apple orchard and is married to Rosario.
+They have two children, César and Lucrecia.
+Rosario has always shown a preference for her son and an open rejection of her daughter.
+Lucrecia was raised by Delfina, Rosario's maid and Manuel's mother.

+Lucrecia and Manuel consider themselves milk siblings because Delfina breastfed them.
+Lucrecia's best friend is Julián Huerta.
+They share the same tastes and a sensitivity that, over the years, blossoms into a great love.

-Gabino Roura is a clever and ambitious man who kills his wife, Inés, in order to seize her fortune.
+Gabino Roura is a cunning and ambitious man who murders his wife, Inés, to seize her fortune.
 Gabino manipulates his friends and his children, Carmelo and Teresa.
-He is the owner of the best farming lands, which he rents out to Paulino in order to control the distribution and marketing of the apples.
+He owns the best farmland, which he rents to Paulino, allowing him to control the distribution and sale of the apples.

-Rodolfo Huerta is the teacher in the town of San Pedro; he is an upstanding and hard-working man who is married to Justina, a sensual woman who is dissatisfied with her husband's simple lifestyle, and they have two sons, Julián and Josué.
-It is Justina Almada who detonates the serious conflicts that threaten to destroy the friendship between Rodolfo, Paulino, and Gabino.
+Rodolfo is the schoolteacher in the town of San Pedro.
+He is an upright and hardworking man.
+He is married to Justina, a sensual woman who is dissatisfied with how little her husband provides.
+They are the parents of Julián and Josué.
+Justina Almada, Rodolfo's wife, is the one who sparks serious conflicts that threaten to destroy the friendship between Rodolfo, Paulino, and Gabino.

-Matías Quiroga, the priest of the town of San Pedro, sees with a heavy heart that his friends are now enemies and are the principal obstacle for Lucrecia and Julián's love.

-Unfortunately, Lucrecia and Julián are involved in an accident that costs César his life, and although they are both innocent, Rosario believes them to be responsible.
-Depression seizes Rosario, who always merely tolerated her daughter's presence.
-Her resentment forces Paulino to send their daughter away and to distance himself from Rodolfo Huerta's family.
-As a result of his infamy, Julián is tormented by the denizens of San Pedro, who nickname him El Chamuco (Mexican slang for "the Devil"), the pain of which he must carry for the rest of his life.